udevbe/greenfield/compositor-proxy/README.md

 and finally
 - `yarn start`

 You should now see something that says `Compositor proxy started.
 Listening on port 8081`.
-You can also adjust some things in `src/config.yaml`.

-> **_NOTE:_**  Firefox needs to be at least at version 113 and `dom.workers.modules.enabled` preference needs to be set to true.
-To change preferences in Firefox, visit `about:config`.

 ## Production build